appleguy19/newsong-app/_kc/resources.md

 ### What we're Learning

 Our curriculum changes each month.
-Check out what we're learning for <span id="month" class="bold"></span>.
+Check out what we're learning in <span id="month" class="bold"></span>.

 <div class="media-list">